HariSekhon/Knowledge-Base/oracle.md

 ## Restore table from adjacent backup table

-First check you have the backup table `mytable_backup`... then empty the table to be restored:
+First check you have the backup table `mytable_backup`.

+Once backup table contents has been verified, then empty the table to be restored:

 ```sql
 TRUNCATE TABLE mytable;